 Credited social security contributions: There are credited social security contributions for parents: (a) up to full working time for part-time-working parents with children under 3 or 6 years; (b) paternal payment after 15th day and (c) for a parent who exits the labour market due to the care for four or more children.
 Besides, health insurance contributions on pensions (paid by Pension Fund to the Health Insurance Company) and health insurance contributions on unemployment assistance (paid by Employment Service to the Health Insurance Company) are also considered credited social security contributions.
-The "employer" part of social security contributions on parental payments and wage compensation for disabled workers (16.10%), on unemployment benefit (15.57%) and total social security contributions.
+The "employer" part of social security contributions on parental payments and wage compensation for disabled workers (16.10%), on unemployment benefit (15.57%) and total social security contributions (12.92%) form unemployment assistance could be considered as credited contributions.
 However in external statistics these contributions are treated as transfers between public funds.